RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/course-24-SS-Compiler/_index.md

 - Courses
 ---

-Course topics include techniques, data structures, and algorithms for translating programming languages into executable code.
+This course aims to introduce foundational techniques, data structures, and algorithms for translating high-level programming languages into executable code.
+Main topics covered by the series of lectures include lexical, syntactic, and semantic analysis of programs, code generation as well as optimization techniques.
+The course is primarily based on the text book "Modern Compiler Implementation in C" by Andrew W. Appel.
 Image credit: Risk.net.